sminozzi/SBB-WAF-Rules/README.md

 ## 🚀 1.
 Why Add These Rules?

-Adding our rules to your Comodo WAF provides:
+Our ruleset is engineered to provide a multi-layered security upgrade, combining intelligent behavioral analysis with an extensive, up-to-date knowledge base of known threats.

+✅ **Powered by Comprehensive & Up-to-Date Blocklists**
+The core strength of our WAF comes from three external data files containing hundreds of current threat signatures.
+This includes extensive, curated lists for:
+*   **Unwanted Bots & AI Crawlers (`bad-bots.data`)**
+*   **Known Web Shell Filenames (`web-shells-php.data`)**
+*   **Sensitive & Restricted Files (`restricted-files.data`)**
+This approach makes it incredibly simple to keep your defenses current and to customize the ruleset by adding your own block targets or whitelisting entries.

 ✅ **Proactive Behavioral Blocking**
-Stops attackers during their initial reconnaissance phase.
-Our ruleset automatically identifies and blocks malicious patterns like vulnerability scans (too many 404s), rapid `HEAD` requests, and direct IP probing.
+Stops attackers during their initial reconnaissance phase before they can find a vulnerability.
+Our rules automatically identify and block malicious patterns like vulnerability scans (too many 404s), rapid `HEAD` requests, and direct probing by IP address.

 ✅ **Advanced Threat Protection**
 Provides a strong, signature-based defense against a wide range of critical web application attacks, including Remote Code Execution (RCE), PHP Object Injection, Cross-Site Scripting (XSS), and Directory Traversal.

 ✅ **Optimized for Performance**
 Saves server resources by blocking threats at the earliest possible stage.
-By rejecting bad bots and obvious attacks before they reach your application, it reduces CPU, RAM, and database load.
+By rejecting bad bots and obvious attacks before they reach your application, it significantly reduces CPU, RAM, and database load.

-✅ **Real-World Tested and Reliable**
+✅ **Battle-Tested and Reliable**
 This is not a theoretical ruleset.
-It was built and refined based on the analysis of real-world traffic from high-traffic websites, ensuring the rules are effective against the actual techniques attackers use today.
+It was built and refined based on the analysis of real-world traffic and attack vectors from high-traffic websites, ensuring the rules are effective against the actual techniques attackers use today.

 ---